6estates/idp-python/README.rst

 ==============
 A Python SDK for communicating with the 6Estates Intelligent Document Processing(IDP) Platform.

+We did some api upgrade, simplified the api using and return, gives you much more freedom.
+We recommend to use client.extraction_async_create() to replace the client.extraction_task.create()
+    and client.extraction_result() to replace client.extraction_task.result()

 Documentation
 -----------------

 The documentation for the 6Estates IDP API can be found via https://idp-sea.6estates.com/docs

-The Python library documentation can be found via https://idp-sdk-doc.6estates.com/python/.
+The Python library documentation can be found via https://idp-sdk-doc.6estates.com/

 Setup